pablackhawk/daburgersequelize/README.md

 # daburger

-The burger eating application!
+The burger eating application! ow with Sequelize!

 ## Description

-This is a simple full-stack application with front-end HTML and CSS using the Materialze framework, templating from Handlebars.js, a back-end implementation using Node.js, Express, and database support using MySQL.
+This is a simple full-stack application with front-end HTML and CSS using the Materialze framework, templating from Handlebars.js, a back-end implementation using Node.js, Express, and database support using MySQL and Sequelize.

 Users can enter burgers on the menu, making them available for consumption.
 Adding a burger to the menu also updates the database with the new burger.
 Available burger entries are shown on the left side of the screen and colored blue.
 Clicking on a burger consumes it, moving it to the right side of the screen and turning the burger red.
 The databse is then updated with its new status.